 This course provides students with the necessary knowledge and skills to understand the public health impacts and roles during emergencies and disasters in the United States.
 The course will use two recent cases, 2013 Boston marathon bombing and 2009-2010 pandemic flu, to explore the persons, events, decisions, policies, and systems involved in each of the events.
 Students will apply emergency preparedness skills to analyze preparedness, response, recovery, and mitigation operations and to communicate risk effectively.
 Students will consider the question that plagues governmental authorities and residents alike: ARE WE READY?
 In the end, students will possess a command over how the public health system can provide essential services and support healthy communities during times of emergency.
 This is accomplished through a combination of case studies, panel discussions, team activities, tours, and exercises.

-SPH PH 728: Religion, Ethics, and Public Health
+SPH PH 718: Leadership and Management for Public Health